triture/apirock/README.md

 .then()
 ```

-Test if `cars` has all the expected values:
+Tests if `cars` has all the expected values:
 ```haxe
 .makeRequest('Asserting Data')
     .GETting('http://localhost:8080/user/cars')